ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

    receives these alarms/abnormal operations/metrics and try to analyze the correlation of them, e.g., generate a symptom if some metrics are evaluated as unhealthy, detect a cause based on correlation analysis.
-   If the network incidents are identified, it will be reported to the incident client.
+   If a network incident is identified, it will be reported to the incident client.
 The impact of network services will be also analyzed and will update the network incident.